 Dr. Gerald W. Smetana says, “recurrent PE is more likely the longer a patient has an IVC filter.”
 But why?
 He attributes it to the “development of collateral veins in the abdomen that allow a clot to bypass the filter.”
 Leaving your filter in too long can also cause blood clot-related complications, like perforating your inferior vena cava or duodenum.

 Internal Puncture Wound Risks Can Vary For Different IVC Filter Brands

-Greenfield IVC filters are among the most commonly placed brands used for preventing DVT and PE in at-risk patients.
+Surgeons commonly implant Greenfield IVC filters to prevent DVT and PE in at-risk patients.
 However, many other IVC filter brands are just as dangerous (and these devices aren’t the same thing as a stent).
 The annual Midwestern Vascular Surgical Society meeting analyzed 262 patients that received IVC filters.
 That analysis found that about 46% of filters placed in patients eventually pierced through the inferior vena cava and nearby organs.

 Surgeons conducting this analysis also used a grading system to rate how severely the filter penetrated internal tissues and organs:

 - 0 Grade Penetration = IVC filter looks normal and is completely confined by the inferior vena cava wall, as expected

 - 1 Grade Penetration = IVC filter strut (metal leg) is pushing against the inferior vena cava wall hard enough to eventually poke through it